edwardbarak/blogScrape/README.md

 ## Additional notes and explanations
 - Posts will be generated in the script's directory with the naming format "Post_N.txt"
-- The script uses bs4 to grab the text within <p> tags, then writes that out to a file
+- The script uses bs4 to grab the text within \<p\> tags, then writes that out to a file
 - The script looks for an <a> tag that has the inputted "text of the link" to find the next page
-- The script terminates when it can no longer find an <a> tag that matches the "text of link" criteria
+- The script terminates when it can no longer find an <a> tag that matches the "text of link" criteria gt'
 ## IDC License
 I don't care.